MANI14011998/google/README.md

-This is a replica of Google Search Engine Website.
+This is a Fake Webpage of Google Search.